Giving new life to an iconic Sydney skyscraper

 33 Alfred Street was the first building in Sydney to break the city’s 150-foot height limit and was Australia’s tallest building at the time, at 117 metres and 26 storeys.
 According to Urbis, 33 Alfred Street is of heritage significance for its history, aesthetic and representative values and for its rarity and research potential.

-The upgrade is expected to reach completion in the first quarter of 2024.
+The upgrade is expected to reach completion in 2025.

 Let’s work together